 I actually read one review where the reason they didn’t like ConvertKit was that all the people they met who used ConvertKit were bloggers who were trying to earn an income off their blogs…well yah!
 The reason I went with ConvertKit was so that I could have the best chance at succeeding and I felt that ConvertKit was right for me.

-Knowing this, and knowing that segmented email lists are more profitable and convert better, I knew that it would be $29 per month well spent.
+Knowing this, and knowing that segmented email lists are more profitable and convert better, I knew that ConvertKit would be the best platform for me to see success.

 In the ConvertKit versus Mailchimp debate, ConvertKit comes out on top in many of the areas for bloggers and businesses who would like to be able to segment their lists and have more flexibility with their email marketing including: